 When is Black Friday 2018?

-This year, Black Friday falls on 23 November 2018, with Cyber Monday following on the 26 November.
+This year, Black Friday falls on 23 November 2018.
 Always held the day after Thanksgiving, Black Friday marks the unofficial beginning of the Christmas shopping season.

-Black Friday: where to find the biggest savings
+Black Friday and Cyber Monday 2018: where to find the biggest savings

-So where to look for real bargains?
-Well, the best Black Friday deals on creative hardware and software tend to come from third-party retailers – rather than directly from manufacturers like Apple or Wacom.
+So where to look for real bargains this year?
+Well, apart from here, the best Black Friday and Cyber Monday deals on creative hardware and software tend to come from third-party retailers – rather than directly from manufacturers like Apple or Wacom.
 That said, Microsoft slashed the cost of its Surface family of tablets for Black Friday 2017, and we saw big tech bargains on the Dell website too.

 Some of the biggest savings last year across the board, however, came from Amazon and eBay.
 Certainly this is where you need to be if you're in the market for a new drawing tablet – and there were fantastic bargains to be found on desktops, laptops, 4K monitors, computer mice, keyboards and more.

-Whether you’re interested in perusing Black Friday deals directly on the websites of the most reputable retailers, sign-up for early Black Friday alerts or do some early product research, here are the links you need…
+Whether you’re interested in perusing Black Friday deals and Cyber Monday discounts directly on the websites of the most reputable retailers, sign-up for early Black Friday alerts or do some early product research, here are the links you need…

-How to get the best Black Friday deals in 2018
+How to get the best Black Friday and Cyber Monday deals in 2018

 We’ll be curating the very best Black Friday deals for creatives right here again this year, so bookmark this page and keep checking back in November.
 But there are some other pro tips you can follow for bagging big Black Friday bargains, too.